dhis2/dhis2-identity/README.md

 ![DHIS2 banner][banner]
 *Example of a banner element with a fading graphic element on the right*

 ![dhis2 brochure covers][brochureCovers]
 *Examples of different styles of booklet covers.
 The styles include: with a pattern, with a bold line, with Accent Light and with Accent Dark colors*

 ![dhis2 poster][poster]
+*Example of a poster design that does not use photography, therefore keeping the content very ambiguous.
+The background uses a large graphical pattern*

 ![dhis2 signs][A4signs]
+*Examples of simple A4 signage that can be printed from any printer.
+The example on the left demonstrates how the lighter Accent colors can be used for an approachable look.
+The sign on the right uses Accent Dark color and presents a more subdued, serious look.*

 ![dhis2 presentation][presentation]
+*Example of a presentation cover slide.
+The graphical element is used here in a block, adding visual interest without specifying an industry or context*

 ![dhis2 stationery][dhis2StationerySmall]
+*Example of various different printed items.
+The examples demonstrate the importance of the usage of white in the DHIS2 identity.*

 [masterLogo]: https://github.com/dhis2/identity/blob/master/guide%20assets/master.png?raw=true "DHIS2 master logo"
 [reversedLogo]: https://github.com/dhis2/identity/blob/master/guide%20assets/reverse.png?raw=true "DHIS2 reversed logo"